Hong Kong leader apologizes for mosque incident after day of violence

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam apologized on Monday to the city’s Muslim community after police hit a major mosque with water canon as they battled thousands of pro-democracy protesters overnight in the Asian financial hub.
+HONG KONG (Reuters) - Hong Kong leader Carrie Lam apologized on Monday to the city’s Muslim community after police hit a major mosque with water cannon as they battled thousands of pro-democracy protesters overnight in the Asian financial hub.

 Lam visited the Kowloon mosque before she was due to head to Japan to attend Emperor Naruhito’s enthronement ceremony in Tokyo, and as the city cleaned up the mess from violent protests on Sunday, the latest in five months of political turmoil.